w3c/Guide/documentreview/index.md

 ## How to do Wide Review

-Getting <i class="term">early</i> and <i class="term">wide</i> review of a document is very important, yet in practice it can be challenging.
+Getting *early* and *wide* review of a document is very important, yet in practice it can be challenging.
 This document provides some best practices for getting document review; it does not define explicit mandatory steps.

-This page is linked to from [The Guide](https://www.w3.org/Guide/).
 See also the [Wide Review](https://www.w3.org/policies/process/#wide-review) section in the W3C Process document.

 ## When should wide review be requested?